Blaenau Ffestiniog Amateur F.C.: History

 Gwilym Roberts was elected as manager for the first season and the club successfully applied for membership of the Vale of Conwy Football League, gaining entry to Section A. Aided by numerous cash donations the club started its first playing season away at Conwy British Legion.
 The first match ended in success, a 5–1 win for the Amateurs, but the club took time in establishing itself and it was not until the 1983–84 season that the club gained its first honour in the form of the League's Frank Tyldesley Trophy which they successfully retained the following season and regained in 1986–87.

 They had to wait until 1987–88 for their first Vale of Conwy League title which they won by two points from Penmaenmawr in a very tight finish.
 Having completed the season as runners-up the previous year, it was an even greater pleasure to take the championship unbeaten and to complete the double by winning the League's Challenge Cup in a final against near neighbours Dolwyddelan.
 This success, coupled with the fact that they were by now amongst the top clubs in the Vale of Conwy League, prompted an application to join the Gwynedd League.
 The application was successful and their membership of that League commenced at the start of the 1988–89 term.

 They became established members of the Gwynedd League but silverware proved very elusive with a mid table finish the norm.
 Due to financial problems the club resigned from the League in 1996 and operated back in the Vale of Conwy League where they had been active with a reserve side.
 In their third season in the VoC they took the title and having recovered their financial stability gained promotion back to the Gwynedd for the 1999–2000 season.

-They reached their first Cup Final in that same season but lost to Pwllheli FC in the Eryri Shield final.
+They reached their first Cup Final in that same season but lost to Pwllheli in the Eryri Shield final.
 Four seasons later saw the Amateurs win their first Gwynedd League trophy beating Beaumaris Town in the final of the President's Cup, retaining it in 2004–05 by beating Nantlle Vale.
 That season saw them get their name on the Gwynedd Cup for the first time by beating Nefyn United in the final.